adobe/aem-performance-experiments/experiments/lucene-property-index/README.md

 ## Setup
 We'll begin by installing some sample content consisting of 1500 nodes.

-1. In a terminal, run the bash script called [searchcontent.sh](searchcontent.sh) found alongside this readme to create our nodes.
+1. In a terminal, run the bash script called [searchcontent.sh](searchcontent.sh) found alongside this readme to create our nodes.  *Windows Note:* Ensure you have cURL installed.
+You may also have to fix End-of-Line markers.

 2. You should now see the sample content under http://localhost:4502/crx/de/index.jsp#/content/search-test